 Should we be training the biologists differently, do they need to know more computer science than they are learning, so they can do it themselves?

 I think biologists do quite a bit themselves, they do a lot of the tools themselves.
-So for example, there is this tool blast for comparing sequences, all biologists know how to use blast.
+So for example, there is this tool blast for comparing sequences.
+All biologists know how to use blast.
 But on the other hand, there are also just things that the computer scientists need to be doing.
 Those things often have to do with either a new kind of analysis that the biologists wouldn’t be able to do by themselves, or just looking at the data differently, or sometimes even helping the biologist design a better experimental program.
 So one of the biologists that I work with is a women named Gloria, and Gloria has been working on a certain kind of network on nitrogen uptake in plants.
 Well, what she does is great, but what we would really like to do is we would really like to take this network and be like electrical engineers and be able to reverse engineer it.
 That is what we would really like to do.

 What do you mean when you say reverse engineer it?